 “When you’re hungry, just drink water.”

-Whenever someone says, “If you’re hungry, just drink water,” I immediately know they’ve never experienced a hard-core craving for cheese popcorn.
+You might think you’re hungry when you’re actually just thirsty.
+Nutrition experts often recommend drinking water first to see if the craving passes.
+But whenever someone says, “If you’re hungry, just drink water,” I immediately know they’ve never experienced a hard-core craving for Cheetos.
 Because if I’m sitting at my desk at 3 p.m. pining away for cheese dust, a glass of water is not going to fix the situation.

 “Stop eating when you’re 80% full.”

-I have no clue how to tell if I’m 80% full, and I bet nobody else does either.
+Health experts say to stop eating at 80% full because it helps with digestion and portion control.
+The problem is, I have no idea how to tell if I’m 80% full.
 I would love to walk away from a meal feeling light and clear-headed, because I stopped at 80, but I operate using only two settings: “still hungry” and “why did I do this to myself.”

 “Take a walk after dinner.”

-One of the healthiest things you can do after dinner is go for a nice little walk.
+Taking a short walk after dinner can help our food digest.
 And every time I hear this advice, I picture a cheerful couple in matching spandex, dashing out the door after dinner, strolling through the neighborhood, getting their exercise, feeling good.
 Meanwhile, after I eat dinner, my body immediately enters horizontal mode.
 I do not want fresh air.
 I do not want steps.
-I want to splay out in my pajama pants and recover from the physical toll of eating three cheesy-chicken enchiladas.
+I want to splay out in my pajama pants and recover from the physical toll of eating a plate of chicken enchiladas (the cheesy kind).

 “Never eat in front of a screen.”